heig-vd-dai-course/heig-vd-dai-course/14.01-caching-and-performance/01-course-material/README.md

-- **Based on the `Last-Modified` header**: allows a `304 Not Modified` to be returned if content is unchanged since the last time it was modified (= a cache hit)
+- **Based on the `Last-Modified` header**: allows a `304 Not Modified` to be returned if content is unchanged since the last time it was modified (= a cache hit).
-- **Based on the `ETag` header**: allows a `304 Not Modified` to be returned if content is unchanged for the version/hash of the given entity (= a cache hit)
+- **Based on the `ETag` header**: allows a `304 Not Modified` to be returned if content is unchanged for the version/hash of the given entity (= a cache hit).

 #### Based on the `Last-Modified` header